 On April 9, 2020, in view of the need to act promptly because of the rapid deterioration of the situation in the aviation sector due to the Covid-19 coronavirus pandemic, the Board of Directors of Perfect Holding SA signed a Share Purchase Agreement for the sale of its subsidiary Oxygen Aviation Ltd to Messrs.
 Roderick Glassford and Steven A Jack, directors of this UK entity.
 The sale was completed at a consideration price of CHF 100'000, and the buyers also handed over to Perfect Holding SA in this context all the shares that they held in the Company, resulting in a treasury share position representing approximately 9.5% of the share capital of Perfect Holding.
 No gain or loss was recorded on this transaction.
-Perfect Holding SA and its remaining subsidiary, Perfect Aviation SA, have practically no ongoing activity.
+Since then, the activities of the Company consisted in the analysis, valuation and negotiation of several potential acquisitions.